hirebarend/go-log/README.md

 		panic(err)
 	}

-	// TruncateTo removes all log entries up to (and including) the given index.
+	// TruncateTo removes all entries up to (and including) the given index.
 	// Here we truncate up to index 3,000,000, effectively compacting the log
 	// by dropping older entries no longer needed for recovery. err = log.TruncateTo(3_000_000)